mikkelrom/mikkelrom.com/src/posts/the-levels-of-caching.md

 CLIENT

 * A JavaScript variable, scoped or global.
+CSS variables aka.
+Custom Properties.
 This lives in memory, and will be cleared when you refresh the page.
-* CSS variables aka.
-Custom Properties
 * Local-storage
 * Session-storage
 * Cookies